-This guide is for those who would like to facilitate poi sessions for older adults who will primarily stay seated during exercise.
+This digital .pdf guide is for those who would like to facilitate poi sessions for older adults who will primarily stay seated during exercise.

 Guide available in English and German

 Brief history of poi, scientific research on poi and health, and poi as a form of play and flow.